nilsiker/rustpg/README.md

 2. Clone this repository.
 3. Open your local clone, preferably using [vscode](https://code.visualstudio.com).
     - Remember to check out the extension suggestions!
-4. Make sure your fresh clone builds and runs, by using `cargo run`.
+4. Make sure your fresh clone builds and runs, by running an example, like `cargo run --example nychtemeron`.

 That's it!
 You're ready to start contributing! 💪